DouglasFreshHabian/Cheatsh33ts/README.md

 For further installation and configuration instructions, see the installation page over at the master branch for cheat, [INSTALLING.md][].

 # What Are Cheatsh33ts:❓
 These are my personal collection of Linux command-line cheatsheets.
-Each cheatsh33t is designed to be used with the `cheat` tool, which provides quick access to command references directly from the terminal.
+Each *cheatsh33t* is designed to be used with the `cheat` tool, which provides quick access to command references directly from the terminal.

 # Important: 📍
-The cheatsh33ts in this repo are just my personal cheatseets, not meant to replace the community cheatsheets but rather just additional ones to add to your personal cheatsheets.
-After installing & configuring the cheat tool, you need to determine the path to your personal cheetsheats.
-Once you have done that, you can simply copy over the cheatsheets in this repo to the directory of your personal cheatsheets.
+The *cheatsh33ts* in this repo are just my personal *cheatsh33ts*, not meant to replace the community *cheatsheets* but rather just additional ones to add to your personal *cheatsheets*.
+After installing & configuring the cheat tool, you need to determine the path to your personal *cheetsheats*.
+Once you have done that, you can simply copy over the *cheatsheets* in this repo to the directory of your personal *cheatsheets*.

 Determine the path:
 ```bash
    cheat -d

 community: /home/user/.config/cheat/cheatsheets/community
 community: /home/user/.config/cheat/cheatsheets/personal
 ```